altalya/projects/APIapp/README.md

         protected $table = 'yourtablename';
         protected $fillable = ['name', 'place', 'age'];
     }

 Replace YourModelName and ensure that the table name and fillable attributes match your database structure.

 Step 5: Run Migrations

 Execute the following command to run the migrations and create the database table:

-    "php artisan migrate"
+    php artisan migrate

 This will apply the changes defined in your migration file to your database.

 Step 6: Create Controllers

 Controllers are responsible for handling the application's logic.
 To create a controller, run the following command:

-    "php artisan make:controller YourControllerName --api"
+    php artisan make:controller YourControllerName --api

 In the created controller file (located in the app/Http/Controllers directory), define the methods to perform actions such as displaying, adding, updating, and deleting data.
 Make sure to provide meaningful method names and comments to explain their purpose clearly.

 In the created controller file (located in the app/Http/Controllers directory), define the methods to perform actions such as displaying, adding, updating, and deleting data.

         <?php
         namespace App\Http\Controllers;